Danger leaving drug and alcohol rehab early and what we can do to help

 Question: Why is it so bad to leave a drug rehab center against medical advice (AMA)?

-Answer: The most difficult thing to achieve in addiction treatment is convincing a client or loved one that they need to check into a facility and get help.
+Answer: The most difficult thing to achieve in addiction treatment is convincing a client or loved one that they need to check into a residential treatment facility and get help.
 The next most difficult is convincing them to stick around.
 But convince them we must.

 The goal of rehab is to create lasting sobriety and lead productive lifestyles.
 When someone leaves a rehab facility at the proper time and with proper guidance, they have the best shot at never needing to come back.
 They will have clear aftercare support.